chanhangyee/neural_similarity/README.md

 # Neural similarity at temporal lobe and cerebellum predicts out-of-sample preference and recall for video stimuli

-This is the repository of analysis scripts related to the publication:
+This is the repository of analysis materials related to the publication:

 > Chan, H.-Y., Smidts, A., Schoots, V.C., Dietvorst, R.C., Boksem, M.A.S., Neural similarity at temporal lobe and cerebellum predicts out-of-sample preference and recall for video stimuli, NeuroImage (2019), doi: https://doi.org/10.1016/j.neuroimage.2019.04.076